astronomer/astro-sdk/docs/astro/sql/operators/drop_table.rst

+.. _drop_table_operator:

 ======================================
-drop operator
+drop table operator
 ======================================

-.. _drop_operator:

-When to Use drop operator
+When to Use drop table operator
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-The drop operator is used to delete tables from the database if they exist.
+The drop table operator is used to delete tables from the database if they exist.
 It can be used on both Temporary as well as Persistent Tables.

 .. literalinclude:: ../../../../example_dags/example_sqlite_load_transform.py
    :language: python